Emeritus Professor of Management and Organizations

 So why continue to teach in the classroom?
 As an emeritus professor of management and organizations, West could have simply retired.
 He said, "Teaching provides me with a forum for the combination of theory and practice."

 West admitted that his students brought just as much to the discussion as he did.
 "The students are able to apply the classroom learning to their workplace and we have many discussions about how things do or don't work in the culture of their businesses.
 I find it fascinating."

 West had long been a student favorite as witnessed by the many teaching awards that he has accumulated over the years, including two GREAT awards from Executive MBA students.
-He had been widely recognized by the University community with such awards as the Brody Award, the Hancher Finkbine Medallion, and the Distinguished Faculty Service Award from the UI Alumni Association.
+He had been widely recognized by the University community with such awards as the Hancher-Finkbine Faculty Medallion in 1985, the 2000 Michael J. Brody Award for Faculty Excellence in Service, and the Distinguished Faculty/Staff Award from the UI Alumni Association in 2006.

 West was also very involved in the Iowa Nonprofit Resource Center as a member of its advisory committee.
 Working closely with former UI President Sandy Boyd, West had helped develop the center from an idea to a vibrant organization that provides training for nonprofit leaders that range from fundraising to organizational effectiveness.

 He had long been committed to various social organizations and served on the advisory board of Systems Unlimited.
 His community efforts have been recognized with such accolades as the Benjamin Franklin Philanthropy Award, the Iowa City Human Rights Isabel Turner Award, and induction into the ARC of Southwest Iowa Hall of Fame.